sameronline/drupalprojects-ds/README.txt

 -- GETTING STARTED --

 1. Install Display Suite in the usual way (http://drupal.org/node/895232)
-2. Go to Administration > Structure > Display Suite > Layout
+2. Go to Administration > Structure > Display Suite
-   (admin/structure/ds/layout)
+   (admin/structure/ds/)
 3. Click "Manage display" for the entity (e.g., "User") whose display you like to change
 4. In the vertical tab "Layout for ... in default" choose the desired layout